 The ZFS fault management daemon will automatically replace a failed drive with a hot spare…

-but it hasn’t been ported to FreeBSD yet so FreeNAS really only has warm spare capability.
+but it hasn’t been ported to FreeBSD yet, so FreeNAS only has warm spare capability.
 Update: FreeNAS added hot spare capability on Feb 27, 2015.
-To me this is a minor concern… if you’re going to use RAID-Z with a hot spare why not just configure the pool with RAID-Z2 or RAID-Z3 to begin with?
+To me this is a minor concern… if you will use RAID-Z with a hot spare why not just configure the pool with RAID-Z2 or RAID-Z3 to begin with?
 However, I can see how the fault management daemon on OmniOS would reduce the amount of work if you had several hundred drives and failures were routine.

 SWAP issue on FreeNAS

-While I was testing I actually had a drive fail (this is why 3-year old Seagate drives are great to test with) and FreeNAS crashed!
+While I was testing, I had a drive fail (this is why 3-year old Seagate drives are great to test with) and FreeNAS crashed!
 The NFS pool dropped out from under VMware.
-When I looked at the console I saw “swap_pager: I/O error – pagein failed” I had run into FreeNAS Bug 208 which was closed a year ago but never resolved.
+When I looked at the console I saw “swap_pager: I/O error – pagein failed” I had run into FreeNAS Bug 208 (removed dead link) which was closed a year ago but never resolved.
 The default setting in FreeNAS is to create a 2GB swap partition on every drive which acts like striped swap space (I am not making this up, this is the default setting).
-So if any one of the drives fails it can take FreeNAS down.
-The argument from FreeNAS is that you shouldn’t be using swap–and perhaps that’s true but I had a FreeNAS box with 8GB memory and running only one jail with CrashPlan bring my entire system down because a single drive failed.
+So if any one drive fails, it can take FreeNAS down.
+The argument from FreeNAS is that you shouldn’t be using swap—and perhaps that’s true but I had a FreeNAS box with 8GB memory and running only one jail with CrashPlan bring my entire system down because a single drive failed.
 That’s not an acceptable default setting.
-Fortunately there is a way to disable automatically creating swap partitions on FreeNAS, it’s best to disable the setting before initializing any disks.
+Fortunately, there is a way to disable automatically creating swap partitions on FreeNAS, it’s best to disable the setting before initializing any disks.

 In my three years of running an OpenSolaris / Illumos based OS I’ve never had a drive failure bring the system down